Scusemua/Wukong/README.md

 ## What is Wukong?

-Wukong is a serverless DAG schedulerattuned to AWS Lambda.
+Wukong is a serverless DAG scheduler attuned to AWS Lambda.
 Wukong provides decentralized scheduling using a combination of static and dynamic scheduling.

 ### Notes